thingdom/node-neo4j/API_v2.md

 In addition, by default, nodes and relationships will be transformed to `Node` and `Relationship` objects.
-If you don't need the full knowledge of node and relationship metadata (labels, types, native IDs), you can bypass that by specifying `raw: true`, which will return just property data, for a potential performance gain.
+If you don't need the full knowledge of node and relationship metadata (labels, types, native IDs), you can bypass that by specifying `lean: true`, which will return just property data, for a potential performance gain.

 TODO: Should we formalize the streaming case into a documented Stream class?